domiyanyue/my_notes/C++_knowledge_for_SYCL.md

-# C++ feature SYCL developer should know : Functor and Lambda
+# C++ features SYCL developer should know: Functor and Lambda Expression

 SYCL is built on top of C++11.
 New features in C++11 such as functor and lambda expressions are widely used in SYCL to perform daily tasks such as creating a kernel.
 Every SYCL developer should know it before getting started.